Create Secure AKS clusters to Seamlessly Manage your Container-based Applications

 Today for an IT-driven organization, migrating workloads from one cloud service to another, even on an on-premises environment, is easy as there is minimal disruption and no need for application refactoring.
 There are various Kubernetes as a Service platforms in the market today which offer unique functionalities.

-Kubernetes on Azure: Tools and Services
+Kubernetes on Azure: Tools, Services, and AKS Security

 When it comes to Kubernetes, these are the three best Azure solutions to employ.
 Third-party connectors with Azure are also available to assist you in managing your Kubernetes clusters.